Tontan-Hak/Tontan-Hak/README.md

 - ⚡ Fun fact:I have a bachelor's degree in mathematics and become a teacher and now aspire to be a Software Engineering.

 **Academic Qualification**
-- 🔭 I’m currently learning in Higher Diploma in Software Development at [E2stem education, Cambodia](https://e2stem.org.kh/)(2022 - present).
+- 🔭 I’m currently learning in Higher Diploma in Software Development at [E2stem education, Cambodia](https://e2stem.org.kh/) (2022 - present).
 - 🎓 I graduated from [Royal University of Phnom Penh, Cambodia](http://www.rupp.edu.kh/) in 2020 in major of Mathematics.
-- 🎓 I am a former student in Enfant du mekong from 2016 - 2020.
+- 🎓 I am a former student in Enfant du Mekong from 2016 - 2020.

 **Professional Experiences**
 - 🚀 I currently work for [E2stem education, Cambodia](https://e2stem.org.kh/) as a mathematics facilitator (2020 - present).